BleedDev/bloxflip-crash-predictor/README.md

 # 🚀 Bloxflip Crash Predictor
- - Basically a Accurate Bloxflip Crash Predictor
+ - Accurate Bloxflip Crash Predictor
  - Do Not Skid
  - Made By bleed#5555